michelp/pgs2/README.md

 ### S2Cell: Stored as a 64-bit cell id.

-A cell is an unsigned 64 id.
-It's SQL representation is an S2 "token":
+A cell is stored as an unsigned 64 id, but since Postgres doesn't have unsigned integer types, it's SQL representation is an S2 "token":

 ```